AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/author/basics.md

 ## What's Next {#whats-next}

 Now that you have learned the basics, the next step is to [Learn how about References](references.md).
-This will introduce and discuss the various references available, and how to create levels of structure with the Fragment References.
+This will introduce and discuss the various references available, and how to create levels of structure with the Fragment References - a key part of authoring for headless.

 ## Additional Resources {#additional-resources}